- What other names is Poisonous Buttercup known by?

 - Loss of skin color (leucoderma).

 - Other conditions.

-blisters and burns that are difficult to heal.
+Poisonous buttercup is UNSAFE for use when applied to skin.
+Skin contact with fresh or bruised plants can lead to blisters and burns that are difficult to heal.
 Touching poisonous buttercup might also increase the risk of sunburn.

 There isn't enough information to know if poisonous buttercup is safe when taken by mouth.